One normally wouldn’t consider North York a place where riches lie beneath the ground. But David Birnbaum’s basement tells another story.

-Neatly arrayed, floor-to-ceiling, in crammed bookcases, filing cabinets, metal shelves, bankers boxes, document cases and bulging manila envelopes is a veritable treasure trove that libraries around the world would love to get their hands on.
+Neatly arrayed, floor-to-ceiling, in crammed bookcases, filing cabinets, metal shelves, bankers boxes, document holders, and bulging manila envelopes is a veritable treasure trove of Jewish history that libraries around the world would love to get their hands on.

-There’s an Indiana Jones-ish vibe to pulling a dusty tome from a shelf, its leather binding cracked and decaying, or peering at fragments of a centuries-old Hebrew manuscript in a dim light.
+There’s an Indiana Jones-ish feel to pulling a dusty tome from a shelf, its leather binding cracked and decaying, or peering at delicate fragments of a centuries-old Hebrew manuscript in the waning afternoon light.

 It’s hard – and seems crass – to put a dollar value on a collection this remarkable.
 “It’s worth millions,” Birnbaum told The CJN.
 “We’re looking for a good home where it will be properly catalogued and digitized.”

-The collection centres almost wholly on two giants of 20th century Jewish thought and scholarship: Nathan Birnbaum (David’s grandfather), a hugely influential figure in European Jewry who died in 1937, and Solomon Birnbaum (Nathan’s son and David’s father), a world-renowned scholar of Yiddish and Hebrew who died in 1989 in Toronto at age 98.
+The collection centres almost wholly on two giants of 20th century Jewish thought and scholarship: David’s grandfather, Nathan Birnbaum, a hugely influential figure in European Jewry who died in 1937; and Solomon Birnbaum, Nathan’s son and David’s father, a world-renowned scholar of Yiddish and Hebrew who died in 1989 in Toronto at age 98.

 The archives also hold the writings and artworks of two more of Nathan Birnbaum’s sons: Menachem, an artist who was murdered at Auschwitz in 1944, and Uriel, a writer and artist who died in 1956.

-A stone’s throw from David Birnbaum’s house lie the papers and vast writings of his late brother Eleazar Birnbaum, an expert in Arabic, Persian and Turkish who taught at the University of Toronto and died last October at the age of 89.
+And a stone’s throw from David Birnbaum’s house lie the papers and vast writings of his late brother, Eleazar Birnbaum, an expert in Arabic, Persian and Turkish who taught at the University of Toronto and died last October at the age of 89.

-There’s more: Eleazar’s and David’s brother, Jacob, was a key founder of the movement struggling on behalf of Soviet Jewry in the 1960s.
+There’s more: David’s other sibling, Jacob Birnbaum, was a key founder of the Soviet Jewry movement of the 1960s and ‘70s.

 By any measure, this was a productive family.

-“Yes, they were all very prolific,” understated David, who trained as an architect and worked as an environmental planner for the Ontario government.
+“Yes, they were all very prolific,” understated David, who trained as an architect and went on to work as an environmental planner for the Ontario government.
 He’s curated the archives for 31 years, and now, at age 86, agrees it’s time for a permanent home where their contents could be preserved and studied.

-Asked the size of the archive, which is spread out on two floors of his unassuming house, David sits back in his kitchen chair and thinks.
-It amounts, he said, to 5,200 letters, between 50,000 and 60,000 papers, documents and manuscripts, and some 3,000 books, which have been meticulously catalogued by whether they are by Nathan, Solomon, Uriel or Menachem, about them, or mention them.
+Asked the size of the archive, which occupies two floors of his unassuming brick house, David reclines in his kitchen chair and ponders.
+It amounts, he said after some thought, to 5,200 letters; 50,000 to 60,000 papers, documents and manuscripts; and some 3,000 books, all meticulously catalogued by whether they are authored by Nathan, Solomon, Uriel or Menachem, about them, or mention them.

-A further 2,000 scholarly books, some of them rare, are in Solomon’s library.
+A further 2,000 scholarly books, some of them rare, are from Solomon’s personal library.

-Among the letters are 18 carefully preserved, handwritten missives from Theodor Herzl to Nathan Birnbaum (the two would have a falling out), and an invitation to speak co-signed by Albert Einstein.
+Among the letters are 18 carefully preserved, handwritten missives from Theodor Herzl to Nathan Birnbaum (the two would have a falling out) and an invitation to speak at a conference co-signed by Albert Einstein.
 The correspondence alone represents a who’s who of 20th century Jewish history: Letters to Birnbaum from Sholem Aleichem, Chaim Nachman Bialik, Max Nordau, Martin Buber, and I.L.
 Peretz, to name a few.

 Remarkable barely begins to describe Nathan Birnbaum.
 Born in Vienna in 1864, he “championed a spectrum of radically opposed movements,” according to Kalman Weiser, a professor of Modern Jewish Studies at York University.

-Birnbaum’s life was a series of progressions – some might say a trajectory – first, as a leading figure in the Zionist movement well before Herzl (Birnbaum is credited with coining the term “Zionism”), then as an architect of Yiddish-based cultural autonomy for Eastern European Jews (he organized the landmark 1908 Yiddish language conference in Czernowitz, modern day Chernivtsi, now in Ukraine), and finally, as a leader in the staunchly anti-secular, anti-Zionist Agudath Israel party.
+Nathan Birnbaum’s life was a series of progressions – some might say a clear trajectory – first, as a leading figure in the Zionist movement well before Herzl (Birnbaum is credited with coining the term “Zionism”), then as an architect of Yiddish-based cultural autonomy for Eastern European Jews (he organized the landmark 1908 Yiddish language conference in Czernowitz, now in Ukraine), and finally, as a leader in the staunchly anti-secular, anti-Zionist Agudath Israel party.
 He died in Holland.

-“His whole life consisted of what a Jew was,” David Birnbaum said.
+“His whole life consisted of what a Jew was,” David Birnbaum said of his grandfather.

-After fleeing to England in 1933, he became an expert in Hebrew paleography (the study of ancient writing systems and deciphering historical manuscripts) and epigraphy (the study and interpretation of ancient inscriptions.)
+After fleeing to England in 1933, Solomon became an expert in Hebrew paleography – the study of ancient writing systems and deciphering historical manuscripts, and of epigraphy – the study and interpretation of ancient inscriptions.

 The output of father and son was staggering; it seems as though they saved every scrap of paper in their lives.
-How it all survived the Holocaust is another conversation.
+How all this survived the Holocaust is another conversation.

-“The depth and importance of this archive cannot be easily exaggerated,” noted the American scholar Jess Olson in his 2013 biography of Nathan Birnbaum.
+“The depth and importance of this archive cannot be easily exaggerated,” noted the American scholar Jess Olson in his 2013 biography, Nathan Birnbaum and Jewish Modernity.